-Co-author of the book Offshore talks about his book and the writing process to us:
+Co-author of the book Offshore Gaurav Rastogi talks about his book and the writing process to us:

 What motivated you to write this book?

-Basab and I are both avid readers and bloggers.
-Writing a blog is satisfying, but after years of writing small ideas on a blog post, both of us felt the urge to take on a more ambitious project.
-Both of us have our other book ideas, but the idea of a joint book on Offshore services seemed right.
+Gaurav Rastogi: Basab and I are both avid readers and bloggers.
+Writing a blog is satisfying.
+But after years of writing small ideas on a blog post, both of us felt the urge to take on a more ambitious project.
+Both of us have our other book ideas.
+But the idea of a joint book on Offshore services seemed right.
 So, here we are!

 Why do you think you were best placed to write such a book rather than the Stalwarts of the industry doing it themselves?

-Industry stalwarts like Nandan Nilekani, Narayana Murthy, Subroto Baghchi, Ramadorai…all have written their books.
+Industry stalwarts like Nandan Nilekani, Narayana Murthy, Subroto Bagchi, Ramadorai… all have written their books.
 None have written a book explaining the industry for the common people.
 That’s the space we wanted to go after.

 What audience did you have in mind when you were writing this book?

-We wrote for people across a broad spectrum- people invested or working in the industry, or those planning to be.
+Gaurav Rastogi: We wrote for people across a broad spectrum – people invested or working in the industry, or those planning to be.
 Or, as in your case, people who have escaped the gravitational pull of this system as well.
-Chapters were reviewed by our friends inside and outside the industry, and we were happy to know that all readers reported that they had learnt something, or that their thinking was pushed hard by something we wrote in.
+Chapters were reviewed by our friends inside and outside the industry.
+And we were happy to know that all readers reported that they had learned something, or that their thinking was pushed hard by something we wrote in.
 Very gratifying!
-As I noted in my acknowledgement (at the end of the book), we didn’t want to write a boring business book- who wants to read those!
+As I noted in my acknowledgment (at the end of the book), we didn’t want to write a boring business book.
+Who wants to read those!

 I felt that the last two chapters were more like your pain points i.e. the pain points of a sales guy in IT services industry than an insight into the industry like the rest of the book.
 Do you think an author needs a certain distance from the subject to be able to look at it objectively?

-Is there anything that you wanted to say in the book but decided not to for the fear of stepping on some toes or for the fear of invoking controversies like say the fact that cross cultural differences sometimes can lead to funny situations or Visa issues that come up with majority workforce that requires Visas in most client countries or any other such thing.
+Is there anything that you wanted to say in the book but decided not to for the fear of stepping on some toes?
+Or for the fear of invoking controversies like say, the fact that cross-cultural differences sometimes can lead to funny situations or Visa issues that come up with a majority workforce that requires Visas in most client countries or any other such thing.

 Yes, we dropped some subjects that were either not interesting enough, or too interesting, but inflammatory.